utdata/rwd-mastery-assignments/ed-gifted-students/rubric-wb.md

 ### Fix the IDs in the directory data

-For the Directory data, the `District Number` and `School Number`fields come in with a `'` at the beginning of the ID, which keeps it as text.
-However, you have to remove that before they will join properly.
-We'll do that by splitting the filed into a new column that doesn't include the apostrophe.
+For the Directory data, the `District Number` and `School Number`fields come in with a `'` at the beginning of the ID, which help it import as text.
+However, you have to remove that `'` to match the district ID in your gifted data.
+We'll do that by splitting the field into a new column that doesn't include the apostrophe.

 - On the District Number column, use **Split Column** on a delimiter of `'`.
   - (An alternative way would be to Split using "x from from the right" for the right number of characters.)